lrcfmd/ElMD/README.md

 ## Featurizing
 Whilst not the initial purpose, a compositional based feature vector may be generated from ElMD objects should you require it.
 This is a mean pooling of the weighted composition feature matrix.

+Note that this vector representation is not used at any point during the ElMD distance calculation and is provided solely for convenience.

 We construct this by taking the dot product of the ratios of each element with the features of these elements, and dividing by the total number of elements in the compound.